NIFTy-PPL/JAXbind/paper/paper.md

 # Acknowledgements

 We would like to thank Dan Foreman-Mackey for his detailed guide (https://dfm.io/posts/extending-jax/) on connecting C++ code to JAX.
-Jakob Roth acknowledges financial support by the German Federal Ministry of Education and Research (BMBF) under grant 05A20W01 (Verbundprojekt D-MeerKAT).
+Jakob Roth acknowledges financial support by the German Federal Ministry of Education and Research (BMBF) under grant 05A23WO1 (Verbundprojekt D-MeerKAT III).
 Gordian Edenhofer acknowledges support from the German Academic Scholarship Foundation in the form of a PhD scholarship ("Promotionsstipendium der Studienstiftung des Deutschen Volkes").

 # References